A high income but no time for you

 - How much should I be saving?

-- Will my family be all right if something happens to me?
+- Will my family be protected if something happens to me?

 - When can I afford to retire?